shipperhq/shipperhq.github.io/dev-shipperhq/docs/quickstart.md

 - Click the Reload Docs icon
 - Click the Query link to view a list of available queries and the arguments and fields you can include in your request

-## ShipperHQ Test Accounts

-In order to use ShipperHQ, you'll need to have a ShipperHQ account.
-Some functionality may also require that your account is on a certain ShipperHQ plan.
-You can create a ShipperHQ account at [ShipperHQ.com](https://shipperhq.com) which will start with a 15-day free trial.

-For ShipperHQ partners, we can convert your account to a sandbox account if you contact your ShipperHQ partner manager directly or [contact our support team](https://dev.shipperhq.com/contact). with the login email or website URL of your ShipperHQ account.
-Note that partner sandbox accounts can not be converted to production accounts.
-If you're not currently a partner and are interested in joining, submit a request on our [Partner Program](https://shipperhq.com/partnerprogram) page.